How to apply for funding through a call for preliminary proposals

 - respond to operational requirements and other considerations specific to each call

-Submitting an application does not guarantee funding.
+Submitting a preliminary proposal does not guarantee funding.

-Step 1: Read the call page
+Step 1: Read the call page to determine:

-- your organization is eligible
+- if your organization is eligible

-Step 3: Create a draft proposal in Partners@International
+Step 3: Create a draft “proposal” in Partners@International

 If your organization is registered in the Partners@International portal: